-- (1) Define the graduation cohort as those students who were first enrolled as a grade 9 student three years prior. - (2) Allow for students to be removed from the cohort for the following reasons: student death, emigration, and transfer. - (3) Add to cohort students who transferred into the school from other institutions. - (4) From the final cohort, identify students as graduates or non-graduates. - (5) Divide the number of graduates from step (4) by the adjusted cohort obtained in step (3).
+- (1) Define the graduation cohort as those students who were first enrolled as a grade 9 student three years prior. - (2) Allow for students to be removed from the cohort for the following reasons: student death, emigration, and transfer. - (3) Add to cohort students who transferred into the school - (4) From the final cohort, identify students as graduates or non-graduates. - (5) Divide the number of graduates from step (4) by the adjusted cohort obtained in step (3). - Career and Technology Center graduation rate is calculated using the Center 12th Grade Graduation Rate: the number of 12th grade career technology education students who graduate in the spring divided by the number of 12th graders enrolled in the center and converted to a percentage.